Miss Courtney Palubiak Bromwich

 Her Summer Stock credits include Paper Mill Playhouse and Music Fair Productions of production of Half A Sixpence and Gypsy and the Atlanta’s Theatre Of The Stars as Liesl in The Sound of Music, Liat in South Pacific, Gloria Upson in Mame, and Ermengarde in Hello Dolly.
 Industrial show credits include The Ford Show, Coca Cola, and Canada Dry.

-Ms. Stewart’s choreographic works have been performed by the Georgia Ballet, Ruth Mitchell Dance Company, Phoenix Opera, Mercer University, DeKalb Concert Ballet, Chattahoochee Dance Theatre, Sandy Springs Dunwoody Civic Ballet, Sawnee Ballet Theatre and St. Petersburg Florida’s Chamber Ballet Company.
+Miss Joanie’s choreographic works have been performed by the Georgia Ballet, Ruth Mitchell Dance Company, Phoenix Opera, Mercer University, DeKalb Concert Ballet, Chattahoochee Dance Theatre, Sandy Springs Dunwoody Civic Ballet, Sawnee Ballet Theatre, and St. Petersburg Florida’s Chamber Ballet Company.

-In 1990, Ms. Stewart founded the Sawnee School of Ballet, and in 1992, she formed the Sawnee Ballet Theatre presenting Cumming, Georgia with its first full length Nutcracker.
+In 1990, Miss Joanie founded the Sawnee School of Ballet, and in 1991, she formed the Sawnee Ballet Theatre presenting Cumming, Georgia with its first full length Nutcracker.

-Becky Binion received a dance scholarship at the University of Riverside where she studied various forms of dance including ballet, tap, jazz, African and modern.
+Miss Becky received a dance scholarship at the University of Riverside where she studied various forms of dance including ballet, tap, jazz, African and modern.
 She toured Southern California with the company “Groundwork” and eventually found her way to Atlanta, GA where she danced with “Gotta Dance and Co.” and “Colours Dance Theatre”.
 She loves to choreograph for theater and has received a Metropolitan Theatre Award for her work on “Chicago” and “Forever Plaid”.
-Becky currently choreographs for children’s theater at Forsyth Academy of Performing Arts.
+Becky currently choreographs for children’s theater at The Holly Theater in Dahlonega and Forsyth Academy of Performing Arts, where she most recently performed in Mamma Mia!.
 She enjoys teaching the discipline of dance while keeping it fun and is quite convinced it helps keep her young!

 In 1983, Teresa received a BA from Randolph-Macon Woman’s College with a double major in economics and political science.
 Two and a half years later, she received a JD from Stetson University College of Law and began working in Pinellas County as assistant state attorney.